 A denied MN/LOC decision resulting from the assessment the MCO submits is not used to deny a STAR+PLUS HCBS program applicant who has a valid NF MDS.
 The NF MDS and RUG are used for STAR+PLUS HCBS program eligibility determinations.

 An MN record must be located in SAS so the ISP registration does not suspend.
-The SAS MN record must match the ISP effective end date and must have an active MN period covering the entire ISP period.
+The SASO MN record must match the ISP effective end date and must have an active MN period covering the entire ISP period.
 The MN/LOC end date must be adjusted to match the ISP end date, if necessary.

 If the applicant requires services through the STAR+PLUS HCBS program, the MCO completes Section B of Form H3676 and develops the ISP using Form H1700-1, Individual Service Plan (Pg.
 1).

-If a referral for relocation services is not indicated in section A of Form H3676 and the applicant needs these services, the MCO updates Form H3676, Section B, and sends Form 1579 to the relocation contractor.
+If a referral for relocation services is not indicated in section A of Form H3676 and the applicant needs these services, the MCO updates Form H3676, Section B, and sends Form 1579 to the relocation specialist.

-If the applicant is not eligible for the STAR+PLUS HCBS program, the MCO must inform the PSU by posting Form H2067-MC to TxMedCentral.
+If the applicant is not eligible for the STAR+PLUS HCBS program, the MCO must inform PSU staff by posting Form H2067-MC to TxMedCentral.

-When the MCO has determined the applicant meets the functional eligibility requirements for the STAR+PLUS HCBS program, the MCO coordinates with relocation contractors to ensure everything needed for community living is in place at the time of discharge from the NF.
-The MCO must coordinate Transition Assistance Services when needed by the applicant as part of the STAR+PLUS HCBS program.
-The MCO is not responsible for obtaining independent housing for the NF resident, but is responsible for identifying assisted living or adult foster care alternatives available in the network.
-When the applicant needs Transition to Life in the Community (TLC) services, relocation contractors must coordinate these through HHSC Relocation Services.
+When the MCO has determined the applicant meets the functional eligibility requirements for the STAR+PLUS HCBS program, the MCO coordinates with the relocation specialists to ensure everything needed for community living is in place at the time of discharge from the NF.
+The MCO must coordinate Transition Assistance Services (TAS) when needed by the applicant as part of the STAR+PLUS HCBS program.
+The MCO is not responsible for obtaining independent housing for the NF resident, but is responsible for identifying adult foster care (AFC) or assisted living (AL) alternatives available in the network.
+When the applicant needs Supplemental Transition Support (STS) services, relocation specialists must coordinate these through the MCO service coordinator.

 As needed, PSU staff collaborate with involved parties throughout the STAR+PLUS HCBS program eligibility determination process to assist with problem resolution and to document any delays.
 PSU staff track all actions and communications in HEART until all STAR+PLUS HCBS program enrollment activities are complete.